begussimo/credit-risk-analysis-with-python/README.md

-# Credit Rrisk Analysis with Python
+# Credit Risk Analysis with Python

 In this project, an analysis of the most significant factors influencing Home Loans has been conducted.
 HomeBank financial company operates in Urban, Semiurban, and Rural areas, and they employ application forms for mortgage applications as part of their working model.
 These forms collect essential customer information, including Gender, Marital Status, Education, Number of Dependents, Income, and Loan Amount.